persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 - The **Indices** tab includes, for a selected output (left column):

   - the graph of the input variables SRC indices.

-     - The **Graphic settings** window (below the study tree) allows to:
-         - Export the figure
-         - Set up parameters:
-             - Graph title (expected: string)
-             - X-axis labels orientation
-             - Axes title (expected: string)
+    Use the :ref:`Graph settings <secondgraphsettings>` window to set up graphical parameters.
   - the table of the input variables SRC indices.

-      - Interactions:
+      - Table interactivity:
           - Select cells and Press Ctrl+C to copy values in the clipboard
           - Left-click on column header to sort values in ascending or descending order.
-            When sorting the table, the indices are also sorted on the graph.
+            Sorting the table will automatically sort the indices on the graph.

-  If the analysis has been launched while the physical model has correlated input variables, a message is added at the bottom of the window to warn the user the result can be false.
+  If input variables are correlated in the physical model of the analysis, a message will appear at the bottom of the window to warn the user the result can be false.

-- The **Parameters** tab reminds the user all the parameters values to perform the analysis.
+- The **Parameters** tab reminds the user of all the parameters values to perform the analysis.

   .. image:: /user_manual/graphical_interface/probabilistic_analysis/sensitivityAnalysisSRC_tab_parameters.png
       :align: center